-Customers and our teams have fully embraced the advantages of using cloud technology: their IT systems thus become more flexible, more scalable, and more cost-effective.
-The time has come to bring suitable business-critical applications over to the cloud.
+In the age of the Digital Disruption, we have fully embraced the advantages of using the public cloud to help our customers make their IT systems more flexible, more scalable, and more cost-effective.

 AWS, AZURE AND GOOGLE

-In addition, have a look at our Cloud service profile, put together by the Giarte Cloudsourcing survey.
+Also, be sure to check out our cloud service profile, put together by the Giarte Cloud Sourcing survey.

 Some applications are not suitable for public clouds.
 For example, legacy applications cannot always be hosted in the public cloud due to licensing issues or due to other legal limitations.
 Also, some of our customers feel reassured knowing that their mission-critical systems run on fully dedicated environments.

 For these reasons, we also offer our customers a hybrid cloud scenario.
 This way we offer the best of both worlds.
 What needs to stay on-premises does so, while workloads which will benefit from being deployed to the cloud are migrated.

 Our own Schuberg Philis Mission Critical Cloud as a private cloud solution.
 This proprietary cloud infrastructure was designed to minimize risk and support a wide variety of application landscapes.